XanaduAI/Xanadu-Quantum-Codebook/nodes/H.1/Lesson.md

 ---

 A second, more general class is **classical random systems**.
 Here, an input sometimes results in one output, sometimes in another, with the output varying randomly.
-One way this randomness can arise is from dynamics which are in fact determistic, but where we ignore (or don't have access to) certain details of the system.
+One way this randomness can arise is from dynamics which are in fact deterministic, but where we ignore (or don't have access to) certain details of the system.
 The most famous example is *statistical mechanics*, the mathematical formalism underlying thermodynamics.
 It turns out that it is not just impossible, but useless and unnecessary, to keep track of the precise deterministic evolution of each of the $\sim 10^{26}$ particles in a handful of dust.
 It is much better to talk about the statistical tendencies of this handful!

 <img src="pics/random.svg" width="450px">